 Finally it was accessory time.
 I bought a couple of faux plants from Matalan to add a bit of greenery.
 There’s no point in my being the real thing.
 I am a serial plant killer.
 I have never managed to to keep a plant alive past a month!
 Try as I might the best I can do is the crop of flourishing dandelions thriving as they take over my dying lawn.
 Then I shopped the house to add a few little extras.
 There are a couple of antique pieces too.
 There’s something about adding a piece with history to a room to make it feel more like home as far as I’m concerned.

 So there you have it.
 I hope you’ve enjoyed reading about the room redesign.
 It has taken blood, sweat and tears to get to this stage.
 Like literally!
-But do you know what of my small teenagers bedroom reveal?
+But do you know what the best thing about my small teenagers bedroom reveal?
 It has absolutely been worth every second to see the smile on Youngest RFW’s face.
 He is over the moon with it.
 Is it quite finished?
 I don’t think a room ever is and it will take a little time to grow in personality, as and when budget allows.
 For now I’m pretty over the moon with it though.
+But I would like to add DIY shutters at some point.
 What do you think?
 Has the hard work paid off?
 I’d love to hear your thoughts, please do leave me a comment below.

 NB.
 Some of the pieces in this makeover were gifted to me and I have done my best to make this clear for those items.
 I only work with Brands that I consider to be lovely companies.
 I also only collaborate if the pieces offered to me are a good fit for my home.
 I’m also conscious to do my research with all the companies I work with to ensure they are not only ethical but customer centric too.
 It’s important to me that I only recommend the best of the best to you.